 The Early Music Vancouver Summer Festival is a series of live concerts and events with traditional music at various venues in Vancouver.

 The festival features music by Johann Sebastian Bach, but also by different composers too including Beethoven, Mendelssohn, Strozzi and others.
-In 2023 the summer festival runs from July 27th until August 5th.
+In 2023 the summer festival ran from July 27th until August 5th (which included the BC Day Long Weekend).
+Dates for the 2024 summer festival are still to be confirmed.
 If you like classical music, especially music played as it was originally done in the era of its composers, you’ll love this series of concerts!

-Formerly known as the Vancouver Bach Festival, the EMV Summer Festival is an exploration of traditional music presented by Early Music Vancouver.
+Formerly known as the Vancouver Bach Festival, the EMV Summer Festival is an exploration of traditional music presented by Early Music Vancouver (EMV).
 Each year the festival has a different theme.
-In 2023 the theme is “Women in Sight”.
+In 2023 the theme was “Women in Sight.”

-Celebrating its 7th year in 2023, the EMV Summer Festival runs from July 27th until August 5th.
-Performances are inspired by Christine de Pizan who questioned the overall treatment of women in society.
-The shows explore the role of women throughout history from a musical perspective.
-There are eleven concerts and one special event in 2023.
-The events happen in-person at a variety of venues.
+Celebrating its seventh year in 2023, the EMV Summer Festival ran from July 27th until August 5th.
+Performances were inspired by Christine de Pizan who questioned the overall treatment of women in society.
+The shows explored the role of women throughout history from a musical perspective.
+There were 11 concerts and one special event in 2023.
+The events happened in-person at various venues.

 2023 Schedule of Events